art_modern: Modernized ART Simulator of Diverse Next-Generation Sequencing Reads

 --i-type pbsim3_transcripts

-Please note that the mean and standard deviation of fragment length is not specified since in template-based simulation, a template is considered a fragment.
+Please note that the mean and standard deviation of fragment length are not specified since in template-based simulation, a template is considered a fragment.

-If a unified coverage file is provided, the coverage will be interpreted as positive coverage instead of being divided equally into both strands.
+• If a unified coverage file is provided, the coverage will be interpreted as positive coverage rather than split equally between the strands.

-If a 2-column (unstranded) coverage file is provided, the coverage will be interpreted as positive coverage.
+• If a 2-column (unstranded) coverage file is provided, the coverage will be treated as positive.

-With UNIX pipelines, we can redirect the input and output of art_modern from/to another file/processes.
-Following example reads FASTA reference from /dev/stdin (Standard Input), and writes compressed FASTQ, FASTA, and sorted BAM files.
+With UNIX pipelines, we can redirect the input and output of art_modern.
+Redirection can be done at both the input and output ends, with both files and processes.
+The following example reads FASTA reference from /dev/stdin (Standard Input), and writes compressed FASTQ, FASTA, and sorted BAM files.

 This example requires gzip, pigz, SAMtools, and XZ Utils.
-Note that the --i-type parameter is required since now, the simulator cannot tell the file format through its file extension.
+Note that the --i-type parameter is required, since the simulator now cannot infer the file format from its file extension.

 zcat opt/data/GCF_000005845.2_ASM584v2_genomic.fna.gz | \